Two weeks in Portugal: our complete itinerary and tips

 Where to stay in Porto

 Porto, the Portuguese city that stole my heart!
-During this two-week road trip through Portugal, I visited Porto for the first time , but later, I had the chance to return to visit dear friends who moved there and are absolutely loving it.
+During this road trip through Portugal, it was my first time in Porto, but later I had the opportunity to return to visit dear friends who moved there and are absolutely loving it.

-On the trip with the kids, we stayed in an apartment in the city center, in a fantastic location between Palácio da Bolsa and São Bento Station, close to Rua das Flores.
-The apartment itself was great — a duplex on the top floor of a historic building, very comfortable and well-equipped.
-But there was one major issue: five flights of stairs.
-Now, imagine a hassle and multiply it by five!
-Even when traveling light, no one deserves to haul suitcases and backpacks up and down five floors — let alone carry both your child’s suitcase and, occasionally, the child themselves.
-The same company that manages this apartment apparently has others in the same building, so if you don’t need that much space, you can book one on a lower floor.
+On the trip with the kids, we stayed in an apartment in the city center, in an excellent location between the Palácio da Bolsa and São Bento Station, near Rua das Flores.
+The apartment was great, a duplex on the top floor of a historic building, very comfortable and well-equipped.
+But there was one problem: five flights of stairs to climb.
+Imagine that challenge and multiply it by five.
+Even traveling light, no one deserves to haul suitcases and backpacks up and down five flights of stairs — not only their own luggage but often the children’s as well.
+The same company that manages this apartment seems to have others in the same building, so if you don’t need one this large, you can book one on a lower floor.

-For those who prefer hotels, some comfortable, well-located, and highly recommended options include Ribeira Douro Hotel and Se Cathedral Hotel Porto.
-Near Bolhão Market (which I definitely recommend visiting!), The B Guesthouse Downtown seems like a great value-for-money option.
+For those who prefer hotels, comfortable options with good locations and great reviews include the Ribeira Douro Hotel and the Se Catedral Hotel Porto.
+In front of the Bolhão Market (which I highly recommend visiting), the The B Guest Downtown also seems to be a solid option with great value for money.

-When I returned to Porto — this time without kids — I stayed at Portus Cale Hotel.
-While it’s an excellent hotel at a great price, it’s not the best area for tourists, as you’ll need to take public transport, Uber, or walk quite a bit to reach the main attractions.
+When I returned to Porto, this time without the kids, I stayed at the Portus Cale Hotel.
+If you’re visiting Porto for sightseeing and want to make the most of your time, this wouldn’t be the best location, as you’ll need to take public transport, use Uber, or walk quite a bit to reach the main attractions.
+However, it’s an excellent hotel at a great price, located in a very quiet residential neighborhood.

 .